 Zonta International’s story is woven from a rich fabric of empowerment and progressive change.
-Today, Zonta International is a global organization of more than 28,000 members in nearly 1,200 Zonta clubs in 63 countries.
+Today, Zonta International is a global organization of more than 27,000 individuals in 1,133 Zonta clubs in 63 countries.
 In 2019, we celebrated our 100th anniversary and the milestones that made us the organization we are today.

 1919 - Confederation of Zonta Clubs founded in Buffalo, New York, USA.
 Mary Jenkins is elected first president.